 - i.
-Fully functioning indoor sport and leisure provision within the town (including the Garden Neighbourhood).
-See also SAXGN3 - ii.
-A fuller range of local health services, for example, new or expanded health and social care facilities.
+Fully functioning indoor sport and leisure provision within the town - ii.
+A fuller range of local health services, for example, new or expanded health and social care facilities. - iii.
+Entertainment and cultural facilities. - iv.
+Improved social provision, particularly for the young and the socially isolated.